Sunrise Adams

-Sunrise Adams is an American author and pornographic actress.
+Sunrise Adams is an American author and pornographic film actress.

 Early life

 Sunrise Adams was born in St. Louis, Missouri and raised in Pickton, Texas.
-In high school she played football, making her the first girl to play the sport in her high school's history.
+In high school, she is noted for being the first female football player of her high school.

 Career

-In 2002, Adams shot an episode for the Cinemax softcore series The Best Sex Ever called "House Sitting".
+In 2002, Adams shot episode; "House Sitting" for the Cinemax softcore series; The Best Sex Ever.
 After years of mainstream modeling, including for Pony International, Adams signed with Vivid Entertainment.
 One of her favorite directors to work with became Chi Chi LaRue.

 Her first movie with Vivid was Portrait of Sunrise.
 She was nominated for Best Actress by AVN in 2003, losing to Jenna Haze.
 That same year, she appeared in the skateboarding movie Grind.
 In June 2003, she appeared with Steve Hirsch on Your World with Neil Cavuto.